sheena-yeong/MIAS-FE/README.md

   <h2>About the App</h2>
   <p>
-    MIAS is an asset-management web application built to streamline how teams track, update, and approve asset-related actions.
+    MIAS is an asset-management web application built to streamline how teams track, update asset-related actions.
 The idea came from a team member’s day job, where the limitations and scaling issues of Power Apps made maintaining data increasingly painful.
 MIAS offers a cleaner, faster, and more flexible alternative, designed to remove bottlenecks and let teams manage assets without fighting their tools.